tanviarora23/vsdbbcud4f/README.md

 ## Future Work
       ISSUES:
-	      1. Post Layout Simulations are in progress.
+	      1. Parasitic Extraction needs to be done for perfect Post Layout Simulations.
-	      2. Placing and Routing (PNR) is pending.
+	      2. Placing and Routing (PNR) is pending (to be taken care of by VSD Corp.
+Pvt.
+Ltd.)
    Trying to maximize frequency of GPIO as currently it suits maximum frequency of approximately 2.538 MHz.